Skip to main content

 • Excellent out-of-box experience

-• Cinnamon desktop is highly polished
+• Cinnamon desktop is stable and intuitive

 Installation: